ycRich/GRF-Simulation/README.md

 # GRF-Simulation
 Simulate Gaussian Random Field (GRF) from its spectral density function.
-This code implements the cahn's wave form approach.
+This code implements the Cahn's wave form approach.